 Skin cancers vary in shape, color, size, and texture, so any new, changed or otherwise suspicious growths or rashes should be examined immediately by a physician.
 Early intervention is essential to preventing cancer from spreading.

 The skin can become infected in a variety of ways and by a multitude of organisms.
 There are bacterial infections, viral infections, and fungal infections.

 Typical bacterial infections might consist of impetigo or infected hair follicles as well as more serious conditions such as cellulitis.
 Viral infections of the skin include a number of childhood rashes as well as shingles or fever blisters.
 Fungal infections may show themselves as ringworm or jock itch along with fungal infections of the nails.
 MRSA, a resistant staph infection, has become more common and requires immediate attention by a physician.

 Warts are skin growths caused by viruses.
 Different warts respond to different treatments.
 Some go away on their own.
 Salicylic acid products (in the form of drops, gels, pads and bandages) can help self-treatment of many warts by dissolving the keratin protein that makes up the wart and the dead skin above it.
 Others can be removed via liquid nitrogen freezing or electrical stimulation.
 Surgery may be recommended for painful or large warts that do not respond to these treatments.

-Georgia Dermatology Partners, PC offers medical dermatology services for acne, eczema, moles, psoriasis, rosacea, seborrhea, skin cancer, skin infections, and warts to patients from Loganville, Snellville, Braselton, Gainesville, Monroe, and Lawrenceville, GA.
+Georgia Dermatology Partners offers medical dermatology services for acne, eczema, moles, psoriasis, rosacea, seborrhea, skin cancer, skin infections, and warts to patients from Loganville, Snellville, Braselton, Gainesville, Monroe, and Lawrenceville, GA.
 Call us today at (770) 972-4845 to schedule an appointment.